 In House v/s Cloud Service Provider

 When it comes to the core differences between the two deployment options, there are none.
-The choice between an on premises or CSP based solution will mainly be dictated by the security preferences of each small business.
+The choice between an on premise and CSP based solution will mainly be dictated by the security and control preferences of each small business.